KishoreMunagala/pythonproblems/README.md

     generate_strings(characters)

-Certainly!
 Here's an explanation of the provided Python code:

 1. `def generate_strings(characters, current_string=""):`: This line defines a function called `generate_strings` that takes two arguments: `characters` and `current_string`, with `current_string` having a default value of an empty string.